 What bride doesn't love a subtle, romantic look?
 Soft waves meet a gentle boost of volume to frame the face ever so gently.
 And pushing all your hair to one side will make the style appear more polished, too.

 Flowers are symbols of good luck and prosperity for traditional South Indian brides.
 Covering the braided hair with florals immediately creates an idyllic and, unsurprisingly, jaw-dropping look.

 This bride paired a loosely tied chignon with curly pieces on the sides of her face.
 With her hair tied back, the chunky earrings and dainty tikka stand out.

 The lightly curled pieces on the sides are a great way to add dimension and texture to an otherwise sleek, simple look.

 For her at-home Sikh wedding, this bride sported a stunning oversized bun.
 A lovely look that combines glamour, sophistication, and effortlessness in one!

-This bride offset a tight bun with a few jasmine flowers and light waves to frame her face.
+This bride offsets a tight bun with a few jasmine flowers and light waves to frame her face.
 The two singular, structured pieces in front of the face create a chic, refined look.

 Traditional With a Modern Twist

 For the Indian bride who craves tradition but also a bit of modernity, this look is for you.
 This blushing bride embraced her effortless waves, which she accessorized with a tikka and traditional jewelry.
 To anchor her look, she wore a statement-making red and hot-pink lehenga with a sheer dupatta draped over her head.

 Simple and Elegant